anycable/docs.anycable.io/docs/troubleshooting.md

 ## My WebSocket connection fails with "Auth failed" error

 It's likely that you're using cookie-based authentication.
+There are several things that could break here.

+1. Cross-domain cookies.

 Make sure that your cookies are accessible from both domain (HTTP server and WebSocket server).
 For example:

 ```ruby
 # session_store.rb